Actyx/Actyx/web/developer.actyx.com/docs/home/actyx_products.md

 ### ActyxOS

 At the core of the Actyx platform is a piece of software that we call ActyxOS.
-Every device in your setup that you want to connect either runs the ActyxOS application or is connected to another device that runs it; Currently supported operating systems are Windows, Linux and macOS.
+Every device in your setup that you want to connect runs the ActyxOS application; Currently ActyxOS can be deployed on Docker and Android.
 ActyxOS provides the application runtimes to easily deploy and run your application logic on the edge devices, an event service layer for seamless communication between different devices, and additional middleware services around storage and deployment management.

 It is possible to write your application logic directly on the middleware that ActyxOS provides by using the ActyxOS [APIs](os/api/event-service.md) or language specific [SDKs](os/sdks/js-ts.md).